 Impact

 A use‑after‑free bug in the Linux kernel’s netfilter nf_conntrack_helper unregister path causes the helper object to be freed while expectations still reference it.
 Subsequent packet handling or diagnostics access the freed memory, leading to kernel crashes or, in the worst case, privilege escalation.
-The flaw is a classic example of memory corruption resulting from improper cleanup of kernel data structures.
+The flaw is a memory corruption due to improper cleanup of kernel data structures, identified as CWE‑416 (Use After Free) and CWE‑459 (Release After Use of Resource).

 Affected Systems